 The federal government should also encourage responsible use of broadband technology services.
-Identity theft, bullying, cyber stalking, the mis-management of hacking consumer data. or infecting government and other lawful websites and networks, and broadband schemes to defraud seniors and vulnerable populations should be discouraged prohibited and through government appropriate policies, enforcement, and technology solutions that address both broadband providers and through appropriate consumers. and education.
-A large reason many Americans do not adopt and use broadband services more readily is the fear of being subject to abusive practices. accepted, То be broadband must be safe for users.
+Identity theft, bullying, cyber stalking, the mis-management of hacking or infecting consumer data. government and other lawful websites and networks, and broadband schemes to defraud seniors and vulnerable populations should be discouraged prohibited and through government appropriate policies, enforcement, and technology solutions that address both broadband providers and and through appropriate consumers. education.
+A large reason many Americans do not adopt and use broadband services more readily is the fear of being subject to abusive practices.
+To be accepted. broadband must be safe for users.